 Of the more serious risks, DVT is the most common.
 The major risk is a blood clot can break loose from the legs and get to the lungs or heart.
 Talk to your plastic surgeon about the above risks and how you can minimize them.

 Further, you can expect about four to six weeks of mild pain, swelling, and bruising.
 But if you notice these symptoms after six weeks, you could have delayed healing.
-Irregular healing can lead to skin loss, so be sure to talk to your surgeon right away.
+Irregular healing can lead to excess skin loss, so be sure to talk to your surgeon right away.

 You can reduce your risks with these tips: